rcdexta/dextablogs/source/_posts/2013-12-25-running-cucumber-features-in-different-locale.markdown

 ---
 layout: post
 title: "Running cucumber features in different locale"
-date: 2013-12-25 10:59:30 +0530
+date: 2014-01-04 10:59:30 +0530
 comments: true
 categories:
 ---
 We use Selenium + Capybara + Firefox to run all our cucumber features.
-Recently, we decided to extend the tests to run for different locales and this post is a summary of the challenges we faced and the plausible solutions.
+Recently, we decided to extend the tests to run in different locales and this post is a summary of the problems and the plausible solutions.

 We had the following objectives in mind: